 Managers, meanwhile, can offer employees opportunities for breaks so that they can interact more effectively with customers.
 Companies can also invest in training their workers on strategies like deep acting, according to Grandey.

 Employees can also mitigate the risk by making it harder to act on the impulse, Grandey added.
-For example, avoiding the route home that passes by multiple bars, not leaving work with the friend you know loves happy hour, and making alcohol less available in your home.
+For example, avoiding the route home that passes by multiple bars.
+Or not leaving work with the friend you know loves happy hour.
+Make alcohol less available in your home.

 “Problems occur when companies don’t recognize the demands that they’re putting on employees by controlling their emotional expressions” Grandey said.
-“The requirement of ‘service with a smile’ and ‘the customer is always right’ removes autonomy and takes away the person’s self-control over their own emotions.”
+“The requirement of ‘service with a smile’ removes autonomy and takes away the person’s self-control over their own emotions.”